 This gives it a familiar feel.

-It also means that you can re-arrange and add fields as you'd like.
+It also means that you can re-arrange and add different fields.

 You can add headings, input fields, dividers, columns, checkboxes etc. wherever you want:

 I love how much control this gives you.
 You can create the perfect checkout form for your product.